boscoh/pdbremix/readme.md

 This will make:

+1. sim.top
-1. sim.top, sim.crd - is all you need to run an AMBER simulation.
+2. sim.crd - is all you need to run an AMBER simulation.
-2. sim.pdb - is a fleshed out PDB that is populated with AMBER generated hydrogen atoms, need for positional constraints.
+3. sim.pdb - is a fleshed out PDB that is populated with AMBER generated hydrogen atoms, need for positional constraints.

-The other packages are:

-- AMBER11-GBSA
-- NAMD2.8
-- GROMACS4.5

-The topology files make several assumptions.
-In all except AMBER11-GBSA, explicit waters are modelled in a box that has 10 Angstroms padding.
-Disulfide bonds are detected.
-Charged state of histidines, and charged residues are determined by package.
-Hydrogens are stripped then rebuilt.
-Multiple chains defined by chain ID's are interpreted as separate molecules.
+*Explicit solvent* Explicit waters are modelled in a box that has 10 Angstroms padding.
+The packages for explicit solvent are:

-We pick the force-fields.
+- AMBER11 - ff99SB, TIP water
+- NAMD2.8 - CHARM22 (included in the `pdbremix/parms` directory)
+- GROMACS4.5 - AMBER99, TIP3P water

-AMBER11-GBSA is provided to do implicit solvent simulations, where there are no waters.
+*Implicit solvent* AMBER11-GBSA is provided to do implicit solvent simulations, where there are no waters.
 This is a fast, dirty approach, which is quite useful.

-### Positional restraints

 ### Running simulations

+Preparing simulations is an art form, there are a lot of different approaches, typically divided into:

+1. equilibration step
+2. production step

+There many different ways to equilibrate, and most of them require some kind of positional restraint.
+One of the great things about `pdbremix` is is the simplification of the application of positional restraints.

+`pdbremix` has made it easy to apply positional restraints.
+Just copy the `sim.pdb` file from above, open the file in an editor, and set the B-factor of whatever atom you to restrain to 1.0.
+Leave the rest at 0.0.
+This is the approach that NAMD uses, and `pdbremix` has replicated that with AMBER and GROMACS.

+	> mdmin -r restraint.pdb sim min

+Typically you want to run a simulation at a given temperature, so you want to start the simulation that has been heated carefully to that temperature without suffering any kind of heating artefact.

+	> mdtemp -r restraint.pdb min temp 300 5000

+	> mdconst -r restraint.pdb min const 5000

 ### Trajectory analysis

  `pdbremix` assumes that associated files for an MD trajectory has a *common basename*.

-In AMBER:
+- AMBER:

-1. topology: md.top
+	- md.top
-2. coordinates: md.trj
+	- md.trj
-3. velocities: md.vel.trj
+	- md.vel.trj

-In GROMACS:
+- GROMACS:

-1. topology: md.top and associated md.\*.itp files
+	- md.top (and md.\*itp)
-2. restart coordinates: md.gro
+	- md.gro
-3. coordinates/velocities: md.trr
+	- md.trr

-In NAMD:
+  - NAMD:

-1. topology: md.psf
+	- md.psf
-2. coordinates: md.dcd
+	- md.dcd
-3. velocities: md.vel.dcd
+	- md.vel.dcd

 Once named properly, these tools can be used: